-College spent over €1.4m on recruitment of non-EU undergraduate and postgraduate students during the 2018/19 financial year, starting October 1 2018 to July 31 of this year.
-The figures were obtained by a request under the Freedom of Information Act.
+College spent over €1.4m on recruitment of non-EU undergraduate and postgraduate students during the 2018/19 financial year, according to figures obtained obtained by a request from Trinity News under the Freedom of Information Act.

 The €1,432,705 bill marks an increase in spending on international student recruitment of around €300,000 from the previous year, which saw College spend €1,149,335 in this area.